ggershaw/Examples/README.md

 * [Setup](#setup)

 ## General info
-This project consists of a Fix client and Server that are able to run as SSL or Non-SSL depending on the spring profile.
+This project consists of a Fix client and Server that are able to run as SSL or Non-SSL depending on the spring profile chosen.
+The Client's SSL profile injects mock FIX credentials, which have been encrypted in the client's [application.yml](quickfixj/client/src/main/resources/application.yml) using Spring Boot/Jaspyt.
+FYI, the credentials will appear in clear text in the FIX messages.
+Additionally, the Jaspyt encryption password is in clear text in the client's [application.yml](quickfixj/client/src/main/resources/application.yml).
+A production version of this application could store it as an environment variable.
+See the following link for more info [Jasypt Security](https://github.com/ulisesbocchio/jasypt-spring-boot#demo-app)

 ## Technologies
 Project is created with: